MicrosoftDocs/Advertising-docs/BingAds/bingads-12/bulk-service/ad-group.md

 The percent amount by which to adjust your bid for audience ads above or below the base ad group or keyword bid.

 > [!NOTE]
-> Not everyone is enabled for Audience campaigns in the Microsoft Audience Network yet.
-If you don't, don't worry.
-It's coming soon.
+> This property is available in Search campaigns if the customer is enabled for the Microsoft Audience Network.

 Supported values are negative one hundred (-100) through positive nine hundred (900).
 Setting the bid adjustment to -100 percent will prevent audience ads from showing for this ad group.